 This approach, coupled with intensive training, may help change the culture of UN missions.
 However, it is fundamentally an administrative and disciplinary approach - a human resources policy.
-This is appropriate when it comes to non-criminal sexual impropriety, but sexual crimes require a criminal response.
+This is important when it comes to non-criminal sexual impropriety, but sexual crimes require a criminal justice response.

 Such an approach can therefore only be effective if coupled with effective measures to make sure that sexual violence is treated as crime and concerted attempts are made to prosecute perpetrators.

 The new Secretary-General, António Guterres, outlined his approach in a report earlier this year, and went further in a meeting on the 18th September.
 Regular factsheets succinctly summarise the steps taken.
 The approach takes several very welcome and necessary steps: recruiting victims’ advocates, empowering a special coordinator for sexual exploitation and abuse, and looking to rebuild trust between the countries that contribute troops (TCCs) and the UN Secretariat, particularly on the issue of accountability via a voluntary compact with TCCs.

 This compact with TCCs is an ambitious, but useful intervention, which will make it clear which nations are serious about combating sexual abuse.
 However, it will not be binding and, like much of the Secretary-General’s agenda thus far, is necessary but relies for its success on additional significant measures being taken to combat the culture of impunity that currently cloaks UN peacekeeping.